Ypnose/ahrf/README.md

 or cheatsheets using an easy "system".
 `markdown` can be very frustrating when you use a lot of preformatted text or lists and the results is sometimes totally broken and wrong.
-For example, when I wrote that `README.md`, I encountered many times wrong output or bad matches.
+For example, when I wrote that `README.md`, I encountered many times malformed output or bad matches.
 I'm not even talking about the dozens of differents variants / implementations...
 And do not tell me I don't know what I'm talking about because I "played" thousands of times with `markdown`.